Retail Case Interview: Framework, Omnichannel Strategy, and Worked Examples (2026)

 - Omnichannel integration: Invest in BOPIS (buy online, pick up in store) to drive traffic to high-performing locations

-Key Retail Metrics Every Candidate Must Know
+Key Retail Metrics Candidates Should Know

 Omnichannel Strategy Cases